 Some helpdesks respond to password reset requests by providing a temporary password.
 This isn’t the preferred approach because it means at least two people know the password and it requires conveying a temporary password, which opens an opportunity for infiltration.

 If you must use this approach, follow these guidelines:

 If you do send a temporary password, you need a way to verify that the user changed his or her password from the temporary one that you provided.
 And your password requirements should ensure that whatever new password the user comes up with is also a strong one.

 If you respond to requests with an email, you still need a verification process to ensure that the reset request isn’t coming from a hacker.
 To be safe, make sure that you separately email or otherwise notify the user that there was a password reset request and/or that the password was reset.
-And include a way for the person to contact your help desk if he or she didn’t request that reset, so you can thwart any attack.
+And include a way for the person to contact your helpdesk if he or she didn’t request that reset, so you can thwart any attack.

 In your response email, never send the new or temporary password.
 Don’t even send the account holder’s username in the email.
 Doing so provides an opportunity for hackers to intercept the email and gain half of the credential pair.
 Ideally, you will send a password reset link so that no temporary password is necessary and the user can reset his or her own password.
 When you do:

 For the reset link itself, be careful that the redirect or thank you page you go to after the reset doesn’t give away information about the user or the types of accounts that the user has.
 For example, don’t redirect to an administrator login or to a portfolio account login, revealing information to potential hackers about the person’s privileges or what they own.

 Lastly, use the reset as an opportunity to educate employees and customers.
 The more employees understand and work to increase security, the safer you are.
 Make sure they know why strong passwords, though harder to remember, are important and what might be at risk if their account is breached.